DevCANS/cpp/CONTRIBUTING.md

 - Send a PR.
 - While sending a PR make sure you follow one issue per PR rule.

-## Suggest/Require a new resource

-- First make sure you are not suggesting or requiring a duplicate.
-- If not, proceed and create the issue.
-- It can be very specific as well like `Add resource for implementation of Hash Map`.
-- Title of issue should be of the following format -

-    ```issue guideline
-    Add resource for C++ STL
-    ```

 ## Commit Guidelines

 - It is recommended to keep your changes grouped logically within individual commits.
 Maintainers find it easier to understand changes that are logically spilt across multiple commits.